junglok/tem-docs/docs/index.md

 ## **Notice**

-???+ info "Preventive Maintenance(PM) scheduled (from June 18 to 27) : **Finished**"

-    The reinstallation of operating systems for CPU/GPU compute servers and the integration with the AL9-based new analysis farm are scheduled from June 18(Wed.)
-00:00 to 27(Fri.)
-18:00.

 ???+ tip "Creating tickets to request the support for resolving techinical problems/errors using GSDC services"

     Since March 2021, we launched GSDC ticketing system to support all the technical problems for users/operators, so feel free to create tickets.